lorenzo-camaione/doc_file_archiver/README.md

 doc_file_archiver uses the "yomu" gem (version 0.2.2).

-1)Make sure that gem "yomu" is installed on your system.
+1)Make sure that "yomu" and "mysql" gems are installed on your system.
 If not, type this on the shell:

 	sudo gem install yomu

+	sudo apt-get install libmysqlclient-dev

+	gem install mysql